Love's Labour's Won

-Love's Labour's Won is a lost play attributed by contemporaries to William Shakespeare, written before 1598 and published by 1603, though no copies are known to have survived.
+Love's Labour's Won is a lost play, attributed by contemporaries to William Shakespeare, written before 1598 and published by 1603, although no copies are known to have survived.
 Scholars dispute whether it is a true lost work, possibly a sequel to Love's Labour's Lost, or an alternative title to a known Shakespeare play.

 Evidence

 The first mention of the play occurs in Francis Meres' Palladis Tamia, Wits Treasury (1598) in which he lists a dozen Shakespeare plays.
 His list of Shakespearean comedies reads: